CooperRiis Board of Directors

 Chairman/Treasurer and Assistant Secretary

-Donald R Cooper is the chairman of the board and co-founder of CooperRiis with his wife Lisbeth Riis Cooper, and an actuary and a Fellow in the Society of Actuaries.
-Don is also an original founder and Board Member of “The Foundation for Excellence in Mental Health Care” (www.FEMHC.org), a Trustee at Warren Wilson College and serves on the Investment Committee of “The Community Foundation of Western North Carolina” where he was a former three term board member.
+Donald R Cooper is the chairman of the board and co-founder of CooperRiis with his wife Lisbeth Riis Cooper.
+Don is also an actuary and a Fellow in the Society of Actuaries.
+He is a long standing trustee at Warren Wilson College, and serves on the Investment Committee of “The Community Foundation of Western North Carolina”, where he was a former three term board member.

 Before retirement, Don’s business career included many senior management positions within the insurance industry, and co-founder and president of Resource Deployment, Inc, (RDI, Inc), a venture capital and consulting company in Dallas/ Fort Worth, TX.